fahrianggara/productopia/README.md

 ---

 # Tolong jangan diperjualbelikan yaa, jika mau dijadikan referensi / belajar silahkan saja.
 Terima kasih.
-# Please don't sell this project, if you want to use it as a reference / learning, please do.
+# Please do not sell it, feel free to use it as a reference or for learning purposes.
 Thank you.